CenturySturgeon/Esp8266WOL/README.md

 issuer: Identifies the main name for your one-time code in your chosen TOTP app.
 It precedes the totp_label in the hierarchy.
 ```

 You can have as many user sessions as you like, limited only by the storage and RAM capabilities of the ESP8266.
-Alternatively, you can also manually assign each user its four digit pin code, as well as its QR code, but it would require you to modify the 'envVariables.h' file.
+Alternatively, you can also manually assign each user its six digit pin code, as well as its QR code, but it would require you to modify the 'envVariables.h' file.
 To create your users manually, run the 'envVariablesCreator.py' as you normally would, and open the 'envVariables.h' file.
 Inside of it, you'll see an array of the user sessions that looks as follows:

 ```c